nakram115/Pandas-Hw/README.md

 **Top Performing Schools (By Passing Rate)**

-* Created a table that highlights the bottom 5 performing schools based on Overall Passing Rate.
+* Created a table that highlighted the bottom 5 performing schools based on Overall Passing Rate.
 Included all of the same metrics as above.

 **Math Scores by Grade**

-* Created a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* Created a table that listed the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 **Reading Scores by Grade**

-* Created a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* Created a table that listed the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 **Scores by School Spending**

-* Created a table that breaks down school performances based on average Spending Ranges (Per Student).
+* Created a table that broke down school performances based on average Spending Ranges (Per Student).
 Included in the table each of the following:
   * Average Math Score
   * Average Reading Score
   * % Passing Math